 If there are trading holidays in between then the ex-dividend date will push back accordingly.

-The ex-dividend date also knows as ex-date is fixed as per the rules set by the stock exchange.
+The ex-dividend date also known as ex-date is fixed as per the rules set by the stock exchange.

 It is generally set for a period of up to two trading days before the record date in India.

 If the shares are transferred from a seller on or after the record date of the dividend, then the seller only remains able for dividends and not the buyer.